koukouzasg/ComPylon/README.md

 # ComPylon
-This a compiler for an educational programming Language Ciscal implemented on Python3.(Not yet completed)
+This is a compiler for an educational programming Language Ciscal implemented on Python3.(Not yet completed)